Edgar-Donk/edgar-donk.github.io/README.md

 look like 02scrollbar.py.
 When querying the element_options you should see that both the arrows and thumb have a background as well as borderwidth so the appearance is matched.
 I have created a second scrollbar where the borderwidth is not changed, look at the arrows.
 In reality there was not a great deal of difference to the button example, just that we had to remember to add the orientation to the configuration name.
+If you try one of the other themes alt, clam or default we have the additional option of arrowcolor, try out this element with pink say.
+Classic has no arrowcolor but if you leave it in then there is no reaction, not even a warning.

 The last type of widget are those with auxiliary parts.
 Taking LabelFrame as an example, we would normally wish to modify the label part rather than the Frame.
 We can fill the frame with a tkinter coloured frame to show off the widget.
 The second